pranjalpokharel7/pranjalpokharel7.github.io/content/posts/june-playlist-2021.md

 #### 5) [Spring Thief - Yorushika](https://www.youtube.com/watch?v=Sw1Flgub9s8)
 From "Hana ni Bourei" to "Heikousen" and now onto this song, I've grown a year older listening to Yorushika's songs.
 "Spring Thief" is a  trademark Yorushika song - upbeat music, superb chorus and I hope not some sad lyrics underneath because I haven't had a time to read the translated lyrics yet :eyes:

 Oh did I mention "Heikousen"?
-Another song that just didn't make into this playlist, but one definitely warrants a listen.
+Another song that just didn't make into this playlist, but one that definitely warrants a listen.

 #### 6) [Yasashii Suisei - YOASOBI](https://www.youtube.com/watch?v=VyvhvlYvRnc)
 Honestly, listen to Ikura sing this on "The First Take".
 So much raw emotion and as soon as the song ends, her hands start to tremble.
 Truly chilling.
 There is not a single YOASOBI song that I have listened to and not liked to.
 "Yasashii Suisei (Comet)" just happened to be the latest one I listened to, and honestly a song with truly beautiful words behind it.